 One of the most common things I have heard from people in the last 15 years of taking care of practice members when they discontinue or want to stop receiving chiropractic care as part of their healthy lifestyle is….“I just want to take a break for a couple weeks or months and see if I feel different without care.”
-This is one of the most ridiculous statements yet I still hear it month after month.
+This is one of the most ridiculous statements, yet I still hear it month after month.
 Why is it ridiculous?

 I’ve been receiving chiropractic care for 30 years now and I am always continuing to move more towards living a healthier lifestyle.
 My 45th birthday is coming up and I’ve had care for my spine and nerve system pretty much on a weekly basis since I was 13.
 If I go a week, let alone a couple weeks, without having my spine checked I can most certainly feel it.
-Pretty much like I felt this week when I was off my healthy living well habits.
+Pretty much like I felt this week when I was off my healthy living habits.
 This is because the healthier a person is the MORE they will feel bad when they DON’T take care of themselves.
 This also means the reverse is true!
 People that are not living well and eat the way I did on my vacation 90% of the time generally don’t feel bad on a daily basis.
-The sicker one is the LESS different they feel when they DON’T take care of themselves.
-However it does catch up with them later and shows up as significant conditions or problems that develop over their lifetime.
+The sicker one is, the LESS different they feel when they DON’T take care of themselves.
+However, it does catch up with them later and shows up as significant conditions or problems that develop over their lifetime.

 Here’s a very important point….
-If you stop your healthy behaviors like eating healthy, drinking good water, taking your multivitamins, eating organic food, getting your spine adjusted and don’t feel a difference It does NOT mean that those things are not improving your health or not important to keep on doing.
+If you stop your healthy behaviors like eating healthy, drinking good water, taking your multivitamins, eating organic food, getting your spine adjusted and don’t feel a difference, it does NOT mean that those things are not improving your health or not important to keep on doing.
 It absolutely does mean you’re not well enough yet to perceive the difference.
 Yes, you read that right…not well enough and you better keep up the good habits and lifestyle for a few more years until you get to the point where when you stop eating organic foods you feel the difference in your body.
 Until you get to the point where you stop getting adjusted for a week or two and it feels absolutely awful.
 Until you get to the point where you miss exercise for a few days or a few weeks that your energy drops down.

-If that doesn’t happen it doesn’t mean that the healthy habits aren’t working or not worth your while, it does mean that you’re not healthy or well enough yet to take an extended break from taking care of yourself.
+If that doesn’t happen, it doesn’t mean that the healthy habits aren’t working or not worth your while, it does mean that you’re not healthy or well enough yet to take an extended break from taking care of yourself.